nballou/nickballousite/content/blog/2025-02-10-theoryhub/2025-02-10-theoryhub.markdown

 codefolding_show: show
 ---

-{{% callout note %}} This idea is simple for no one else to have had it, so smarter people have probably tried and hit a wall.
+{{% callout note %}} This idea is too simple for no one else to have had it, so smarter people have probably tried and hit a wall.
 If you know of relevant endeavors/people to point me to, I'd be very grateful!
 I'm familiar with tangentially-related efforts to make psychology more cumulative like the Human Affectome project and the [Human Behavior Change project](https://www.humanbehaviourchange.org/), for example, but nothing that quite captures the version-controlled theory-building I'm describing. {{% /callout %}}

 Establishing theories of this nature is perhaps the field's greatest challenge.
 By some accounts the theory crisis is more fundamental than---and perhaps the very source of---the replication crisis[^1].

 [^1]: Eronen, M. I., & Bringmann, L. F. (2021).
 The Theory Crisis in Psychology: How to Move Forward.
 Perspectives on Psychological Science, 174569162097058. <https://doi.org/10.1177/1745691620970586>

-To call good theory-building difficult is an understatement, and we will forever be dealing with fundamental challenges---because, for example, some causes are unobservable/unmanipulable internal or latent entities, human complexity means even our best possible model of cause and effect will only ever *probabalistically* predict a particular outcome, and scientific incentive structures push people to have their own thing rather than iterate on someone else's.
+To call good theory-building difficult is an understatement, and we will forever be dealing with fundamental challenges---because, for example, some causes are unobservable/unmanipulable internal or latent entities, human complexity means even our best possible model of cause and effect will only ever *probabilistically* predict a particular outcome, and scientific incentive structures push people to have their own thing rather than iterate on someone else's.

 However, I nonetheless feel that we can do better, and I have a proposal that I think can help us get there: TheoryHub.
 TheoryHub is an envisioned platform where, analogously to GitHub, researchers create and iterate on version-controlled theoretical models in the form of directed acyclic graphs[^2].
 By benefiting researchers with a clearer "menu" of testable hypotheses, and by strengthening the link between studies and the underlying models and theories they purport to be testing, TheoryHub could help support a psychological science that truly is cumulative, rather than simply purporting to be.